A Grant to Grow and Strengthen Montana's Early Childhood System

 In 2019, DPHHS applied for the very competitive Preschool Development Grant Birth to Five Renewal and was not successful.
 Many projects and processes listed in the grant have moved forward with ARPA and other funding.

 Finally, in 2022, DPHHS wrote for and received a second round PDG B-5 Renewal Grant to continue the work of the planning grant from 2019.
-This grant is in its first year of implementation.
+As of 2025, this grant is in its third year of implementation.

 Grant Activities